Diversity Makes a Difference

 Analyze Male/Female Diversity at Rutgers New Brunswick

-Where available, the chart below will include the male to female distribution among Rutgers New Brunswick's faculty, as well as students.
+Where available, the chart below will include the male to female distribution among Rutgers New Brunswick's undergraduate students.

 Average Location Diversity